NAVIGATION: Medical Students | Physician Salaries | USMLE | MCAT | Nursing Jobs | CME Online | Medical PDA Software | Student Loans

 How do nursing licenses work across states?

 Each state has its own requirements for licensing nurses.
 However, they all have temporary licenses that, in some states, are valid for up to a year.
 People with an RN nursing degree, as opposed to an LPN or LVN nursing degree, are at big advantage since there is a national board exam for RNs, but only state accredetation for LPNs or LVNs.
-Another benefit of working with a nursing recruiter is that they will help you get a temporary license in the state where your job is.
+Another benefit of working with a nursing recruiter is that they will help you get a temporary license in the state where your job is located.

 References

-1. Travel Nurse Across America - a nursing recruiter specializing in travel nursing.
+Travel Nurse Across America – a nursing recruiter specializing in travel nursing.

-2. Access Nurse - a great nursing job resource, lists both short-term and permanent nursing positions.
+Access Nurse – a great nursing job resource, lists both short-term and permanent nursing positions.

-3. Locum Tenens - Traveling physician information.
+Locum Tenens – Traveling physician information.

-4. Physician Employment - Physician jobs information, trends and employment outlook.
+Physician Employment – Physician jobs information, trends and employment outlook.